Guardianship of the Islamic Jurist: Guardianship of the Islamic jurist and the revolution

-As his supporters finalized a new post-revolutionary constitution and it became clear religious dignitaries (and specifically Khomeini) very much were going to rule, it came as shock to moderate and secular Muslims who had been within the fold of his broad movement, but by then he had solidified his hold on power.
+As his supporters finalized a new post-revolutionary constitution and it became clear religious dignitaries (and specifically Khomeini) very much were going to rule, it came as shock to moderate and secular Muslims who had been within the fold of his broad movement, but by this time Khomeini's hold on power had been solidified.

 Constitution of the Islamic Republic of Iran

 Following the overthrow of the Shah by the Iranian Revolution, a modified form of Khomeini's doctrine was incorporated into the Constitution of Islamic Republic of Iran, adopted by referendum on 2 and 3 December 1979.
 It established the first country (and so far only) in history to apply the principal of velayat-e faqih to government.
 The jurist who surpassed all others in learning and justice as well as having intelligence and administrative ability, was Khomeini himself.